 Articulation Agreement - An articulation agreement is an agreement between M State and a four-year college or university.
-This agreement specifies that all or some credits from a particular technical diploma or degree will be accepted toward a specified four-year degree program/major of study.
+The agreement specifies that all or some credits from a particular technical diploma or degree will be accepted toward a specified four-year degree program/major of study.

 Course Substitutions - In certain circumstances, flexibility in meeting program requirements may be needed.
 A course substitution allows the student to fulfill a specific course requirement with a substitute course.
 Course substitutions may be requested at the discretion of the program faculty and are subject to approval by the appropriate dean of academic affairs.
 A minimum of 75 percent of the course goals/outcomes must be shared between the substituted course and the required course.

 Credit for Prior Learning - Students may earn academic credit in certain college courses if they have gained skills and/or knowledge from previous education, job training, self-study, occupational experiences or other experiences.
-Academic credit may be earned through credit by evaluation assessed by college faculty, national standardized exams such as CLEP and AP, or third-party agencies providing transcripts such as the American Council on Education (ACE).
+Academic credit may be earned through credit by evaluation assessed by college faculty, national standardized exams such as CLEP and AP, or third-party agencies providing transcripts such as the American Council on Education.

-Minnesota Transfer Curriculum (MnTC) - The MnTC is the basis for the general education requirements for institutions that are part of the MnSCU system.
+Minnesota Transfer Curriculum (MnTC) - The MnTC is the basis for the general education requirements for institutions that are part of the Minnesota State system.
 Completion of the MnTC requires at least 40 credits and a specified number of courses or credits taken from each of the 10 MnTC goal areas.
 The MnTC must be completed with a minimum 2.0 GPA.

 Technical Courses - Technical courses are part of technical programs and are not part of the MnTC.
 Technical courses are subject to M State's Recency Policy (found under Educational Policies), which states that technical courses have a life span of five years from the date the course was completed.
 Program-specific exceptions may be granted.